Campaign of the Month: October 2017

 Vidal may be strict, religiously fanatic and iron-fisted when it comes to his dictates, but he’s not stupid.
 He knows that he reigns over a population of ever-hungry, instinct-driven predators, and that no vampire can keep the Beast fully leashed all the time.
 Furthermore, they dwell in a city that plays host to all manner of debaucheries, from the gambling and drinking and gang violence that occurs on a nightly basis to the yearly Carnival, where all manner of inhibitions are left at the city limits.
 The Kindred, who always seem to echo the mortals around them, could hardly be expected to experience all this without some of it rubbing off on them.

 The night following a Night of Unfettered Dreams sees a swift return to the status quo, and Kindred who allow their desires to get the better of them and try to continue the party for a second night swiftly find that, while it may be a new year for the mortals or Mardi Gras may still be going on around them, Prince Vidal offers no more leeway than he does on any other night.
-In fact, the Sheriff and Hounds have orders to be particularly strict immediately following the Night of Unfettered Dreams, to be certain that the Kindred understand that it was a one-night-only deal.
+In fact, Sheriff Donovan and the hounds have orders to be particularly strict immediately following the Night of Unfettered Dreams, to be certain that Kindred understand it was a one-night-only deal.